Preamble to the Constitution of India: Liberty

 The idea of Liberty refers to the freedom on the activities of Indian nationals.
 This establishes that there are no unreasonable restrictions on Indian citizens in term of what they think, their manner of expressions and the way they wish to follow up their thoughts in action.
 However, liberty does not mean freedom to do anything, and it must be exercised within the constitutional limits.

 Equality

 The term 'equality' means the absence of special privilege to any section of society, and the provision of adequate opportunity of all the individuals without any discrimination.

 Fraternity

 This refers to feeling of oneness and a sense of belonging with the country among its people.

 The word "Fraternity" is derived from French word which declares that it has to assure two things—the dignity of the individual and the unity and integrity of the nation.
 The word 'integrity' has been added to the Preamble by the 42nd Constitutional Amendment (1976).

-Constitution (Amendment) Bill, 2021

-During the 2021 winter session of parliament, Alphons Kannanthanam, a private member, sought to introduce a bill to amend the preamble.